carron10/Puppy-management-System/README.md

 ## Features

--User Login/Registration: Securely creates accounts for managing puppy data.
+- User Login/Registration: Securely creates accounts for managing puppy data.
--Puppy and Parent Information: Add details about your adorable puppies and their parents for reference.
+- Puppy and Parent Information: Add details about your adorable puppies and their parents for reference.
--Daily Records: Add and Track your puppy's weight and temperature, essential health indicators.
+- Daily Records: Add and Track your puppy's weight and temperature, essential health indicators.
--ML-Powered Health Assessment: A trained AI model analyzes daily records to determine your puppy's well-being, suggesting veterinary attention, monitoring, or reassurance based on the analysis.
+- ML-Powered Health Assessment: A trained AI model analyzes daily records to determine your puppy's well-being, suggesting veterinary attention, monitoring, or reassurance based on the analysis.

 ## Installation